-At The Data Incubator we run a free eight-week data science fellowship to help our Fellows land industry jobs.
-We love Fellows with diverse academic backgrounds that go beyond what companies traditionally think of when hiring data scientists.
+At The Data Incubator we run a free eight-week Data Science Fellowship Program to help our Fellows land industry jobs.
+We love Fellows with diverse academic backgrounds that go beyond what companies traditionally think of when hiring Data Scientists.
 Armand was a Fellow in our Fall 2016 cohort who landed a job with KPMG.

 I received my Bachelor’s degree in Mechanical Engineering from NC State University.
 After college, I became a management consultant specializing in program and strategic management.
 As a consultant, I saw the value of data-driven decisions and extracting insights from data.
 As a result, I decided to go back to school to obtain my Master’s in Systems Engineering.
 There I was introduce to R Programming software, data mining techniques, and applications of optimization.
 My Masters not only exposed me to data science, but it also provided me a framework to approach complex problems.

 What do you think you got out of The Data Incubator?

 Coming from industry and trying to make a career switch, the most valuable thing I got from The Data Incubator was the technical experience to support the credibility I needed for my career transition.
 As a management consultant, my professional history was lacking “true” data science experience.
 The Data Incubator is a respected institution, and requires its fellows to absorb an exorbitant amount of knowledge and showcase those skills through daily coding challenges, weekly mini-projects, and a final capstone project.